AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 responding to complaints and concerns raised about conduct during elections.
-• To reconsider the proxy system for online conferences and the 5!vote limit per members and to bring forward proposals to
+• To reconsider the proxy system for online conferences and the 5-vote limit per members and to bring forward proposals to
 Conference to change this (SOC Report
 Recommendation, A1 Autumn 2020).
 • To carry out a full review of regulations for national elections [ERO Report, part of SOC
 Report Autumn 2020].
-• To number motions in the Pre!Agenda process if all of the possible motions continue to be listed in one stream on the member website (SOC Report Recommendation, A1
+• To number motions in the Pre-Agenda process if all of the possible motions continue to be listed in one stream on the member website (SOC Report Recommendation, A1